• Product Introduction

 Next.js

 Next.js is a full-stack React-based framework to build high-performance, scalable Web applications.
-It simplifies the development process and supports various rendering modes, suitable for project requirements.
+It simplifies the development process, supports various rendering modes, and is suitable for project requirements.

 Note: